Introduction

 }

-I also found the GitHub repository sighmon/co2_sensor_scd4x_esp32_http_server 12 where someone already implemented what I needed.
-This creates a simple HTTP endpoint which exports Prometheus metrics that can be visualized in a Grafana dashboard.
+I found the GitHub repository sighmon/co2_sensor_scd4x_esp32_http_server 1 where someone already implemented some parts I needed.
+This project creates a simple HTTP endpoint which exports Prometheus metrics that can be visualized in a Grafana dashboard.

 Configure, Compile and Upload